bibliadelpueblo/BibliaLibre/Bibles/SpanishEnglish.blm-web/26-Ezequiel.md

 ^25^ “‘El Señor Yahvé dice: “Cuando haya reunido a la casa de Israel de entre los pueblos en los que está dispersa, y me muestre como santo entre ellos a la vista de las naciones, entonces habitarán en su propia tierra que le di a mi siervo Jacob. ^26^ Habitarán en ella con seguridad.
 Sí, construirán casas, plantarán viñedos y habitarán con seguridad cuando yo haya ejecutado juicios sobre todos los que los rodean y los han tratado con desprecio.
 Entonces sabrán que yo soy Yahvé, su Dios”.

 \switchcolumn
+\nopandoc{\begin{otherlanguage}{english}}

 # 28
 ^1^ Yahweh’s word came again to me, saying, ^2^ “Son of man, tell the prince of Tyre, ‘The Lord Yahweh says: “Because your heart is lifted up, and you have said, ‘I am a god, I sit in the seat of God, in the middle of the seas;’ yet you are man, and no god, though you set your heart as the heart of a god— ^3^ behold, you are wiser than Daniel.
 There is no secret that is hidden from you. ^4^ By your wisdom and by your understanding you have gotten yourself riches, and have gotten gold and silver into your treasuries. ^5^ By your great wisdom and by your trading you have increased your riches, and your heart is lifted up because of your riches—”

 ^6^ “‘therefore the Lord Yahweh says: “Because you have set your heart as the heart of God, ^7^ therefore, behold, I will bring strangers on you, the terrible of the nations.
 They will draw their swords against the beauty of your wisdom.
 They will defile your brightness. ^8^ They will bring you down to the pit.
 You will die the death of those who are slain in the heart of the seas. ^9^ Will you yet say before him who kills you, ‘I am God’?
-But you are man, and not God, in the hand of him who wounds you. ^10^ You will die the death of the uncircumcised by the hand of strangers; for I have spoken it,” says the Lord Yahweh.’” ^11^ Moreover Yahweh’s word came to me, saying, ^12^ “Son of man, take up a lamentation over the king of Tyre, and tell him, ‘The Lord Yahweh says: “You were the seal of full measure, full of wisdom, and perfect in beauty. ^13^ You were in Eden, the garden of God.
+But you are man, and not God, in the hand of him who wounds you. ^10^ You will die the death of the uncircumcised by the hand of strangers; for I have spoken it,” says the Lord Yahweh.’”

+^11^ Moreover Yahweh’s word came to me, saying, ^12^ “Son of man, take up a lamentation over the king of Tyre, and tell him, ‘The Lord Yahweh says: “You were the seal of full measure, full of wisdom, and perfect in beauty. ^13^ You were in Eden, the garden of God.
 Every precious stone adorned you: ruby, topaz, emerald, chrysolite, onyx, jasper, sapphire,^a^ turquoise, and beryl.
 Gold work of tambourines and of pipes was in you.
 They were prepared in the day that you were created. ^14^ You were the anointed cherub who covers.
 Then I set you up on the holy mountain of God.
 You have walked up and down in the middle of the stones of fire. ^15^ You were perfect in your ways from the day that you were created, until unrighteousness was found in you. ^16^ By the abundance of your commerce, your insides were filled with violence, and you have sinned.
 Therefore I have cast you as profane out of God’s mountain.
 I have destroyed you, covering cherub, from the middle of the stones of fire. ^17^ Your heart was lifted up because of your beauty.
 You have corrupted your wisdom by reason of your splendor.
 I have cast you to the ground.
 I have laid you before kings, that they may see you. ^18^ By the multitude of your iniquities, in the unrighteousness of your commerce, you have profaned your sanctuaries.
 Therefore I have brought out a fire from the middle of you.
 It has devoured you.
 I have turned you to ashes on the earth in the sight of all those who see you. ^19^ All those who know you among the peoples will be astonished at you.
-You have become a terror, and you will exist no more.”’” ^a^[**28:13** or, lapis lazuli ]
+You have become a terror, and you will exist no more.”’”
+^a^[**28:13** or, lapis lazuli ]

 ^20^ Yahweh’s word came to me, saying, ^21^ “Son of man, set your face toward Sidon, and prophesy against it, ^22^ and say, ‘The Lord Yahweh says: “Behold, I am against you, Sidon.
 I will be glorified among you.
 Then they will know that I am Yahweh, when I have executed judgments in her, and am sanctified in her. ^23^ For I will send pestilence into her, and blood into her streets.
 The wounded will fall within her, with the sword on her on every side.
 Then they will know that I am Yahweh.